skfit-uni-luebeck/ontoserver-keycloak/README.md

       [noted securely](https://keepass.info/), added to
       `keycloak/username.secret` and `keycloak/password.secret`

-After completing the checklist, you can start the suite of containers for the first time:
+<mark>After completing the checklist, you can start the suite of containers for
+the first time:</mark>

 ```
 docker-compose pull && \